masterrrp/gke-istio-demo/README.md

    backend](https://www.terraform.io/docs/backends/types/gcs.html) to store the Terraform state.
 Alternatives, you can set the environment variable `TG_BUCKET_PREFIX` to set a custom prefix.
-3. Fill in your GCP `project_id` in `non-prod/account.hcl`, this is used for the terraform state bucket.
+3. Fill in your GCP `project_id` in `prod/account.hcl`, this is used for the terraform state bucket.
-4. Fill in your GCP `project_id` in `non-prod/stage/env.hcl` and `non-prod/dev/env.hcl` to declare which project is your dev and stage.
+4. Fill in your GCP `project_id` in `prod/shared/env.hcl` to declare which project to deploy the resources.
 5. You will need a GCP account and project, [create a free account here](https://cloud.google.com/free).
 6. Create a GCP service account with "Owner" permissions.
 7. Create a service account key, once created the key will be downloaded automatically.